marlonwc3/CallGraph/README.md

 ###  Tests
   - All tests are defined at tests package of CallGraphTester project
-  - Three java codes are used as sample and their can be find at sample package
+  - Three java codes are used as sample and they can be find at sample package
-  - GraphConstructionsTests: Test the basic construction of graphs representations
+  - GraphConstructionsTests: Tests the basic construction of graphs representations
   - SanityTests: Has an object of test if the basic expected structure of graphs are correct.
   - DetailsTests: Some especific test about the sample like:
-    - Verify if a method that was never invoked by any other method exists on graph
+    - Verify if a method that was never invoked by any other method exists on the graph
-    - Verify if all initializers exist on graph
+    - Verify if all initializers exist on the graph
-    - Verify if there is a mutual recursion between a function that has a recursive structure, such as Euclidean Algorithm for find the Greatest Common Divisor between two numbers.
+    - Verify if there is a mutual recursion between a function that has a recursive structure, such as Euclidean Algorithm for finding the Greatest Common Divisor between two numbers.
     - Verify if there is an edge from an overrided function to his parent function using super acessor
-  - These tests can be usefull to get information about the code structure and verify if all behaviors about the call graph are working as expected.
+  - These tests can be useful to get informations about the code structure and verify if all behaviors about the call graph are working as expected.
   - You can run all tests executing AllTests

 ### Contact